Cleaning GuidesHow to clean a microwave

 After about 15 minutes, the temperature inside the freezer will have dropped.
 You can return any products you have taken out and you’re all done!

 If you don’t have the time to clean your freezer, there are other options.
 Most modern models have a self-defrosting feature.
 This makes cleaning them quicker and easier.
-If you’re not ready for a change of appliance, you can save time by having it professionally cleaned.
+If you’re not ready for a change of appliance or want to prevent freezer repair service, you can save time by having it professionally cleaned.

-Fantastic Services offers one-off cleaning of kitchen appliances that is perfect for these kinds of situations.
-The experts use environmentally safe products to provide great service and a clean kitchen.
+Fantastic Services offers deep cleaning of kitchen appliances that is perfect for these kinds of situations.
+The experts use environmentally safe products to provide great service and a clean appliance.
 Booking your service is simple – just use our online form!
 With just a few clicks, you could save time to do the things you enjoy!

 Did you find these tips helpful?
 Do you have any advice for cleaning a freezer?
 Tell us in the comments below!